Game Dynamics and Equilibrium Computation in the Population Protocol Model: Introduction

-In this paper, we are interested in a classic setting in game theory broadly defined as \emph{repeated games}, in which players hold local strategies, and interact by playing pair-wise multi-round games.
+While the problem setting and distributional equilibrium concept described above can be stated for any general set of strategies $\calS$ and utilities $u_1$ and $u_2$, as a starting point, we investigate this concept for the special class of \textit{repeated prisoner's dilemma} games, and in particular, the subclass of \textit{repeated donation games}.
 Repeated games have been studied for decades in a variety of settings~\cite{owen2013game}, leading to both well-known ``folk theorems''~\cite{osborne1994course}, as well as to the study of evolutionary game dynamics for simple strategies~\cite{nowak2006evolutionary}.
-Yet, due to its complexity, the study of the dynamics of \emph{repeated games for finite populations} has primarily been considered only via simulation in prior work~\cite{ nowak1992tit, nowak1993strategy, nowak2006evolutionary, schmid2021evolution, schmid2022direct}.

-In this context, we initiate the study of \emph{repeated game dynamics} in population protocols.
-At a high level, our model works as follows: Given a population of $n$ nodes, each with its own local strategy, at each time step, a pair of nodes is selected uniformly at random to interact, and the chosen nodes play a multi-round, two-player game.
-Each node follows a \textit{strategy} determined by its own local state, and at the conclusion of the game, the nodes receive rewards according to a fixed payoff matrix.
-The nodes can update their state and corresponding strategy using a deterministic transition rule that depends on the outcome of the previous interaction.
-Given a payoff matrix and a dynamics that specifies how nodes update their strategies, we investigate how the \textit{distribution} of strategies in the population evolves over time.
+Moreover, repeated prisoner's dilemma is among the most classic repeated games, and it is frequently studied to model the evolution of cooperation in populations \cite{axelrod1981evolution, robert1984evolution}.
+Thus to initiate the study of equilibrium computation in this population setting, we restrict our focus to this class of games, which we proceed to introduce in more detail: